ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 [Link](https://programs.sigchi.org/chi/2025/program/content/188946)

-Abstract: Generative AI (GAI) has become ubiquitous in both daily and professional life, with emerging research highlighting its efficacy as an accessibility tool.
-Neurodivergent people, often left out by existing accessibility technologies, have developed strategies to navigate normative expectations.
-GAI offers new opportunities for access, but understanding how neurodivergent ``power users''—successful early adopters—engage with it and the challenges they face is crucial.
-Likewise, the ways in which stigma, marginalization, and intersectional identities shape their GAI experience remain underexplored.
-Our findings reveal the complexities of using GAI to navigate normative expectations, showing how it can both support and complicate tasks like code-switching, emotional regulation, and accessing information.
-We also identify challenges such as balancing authentic self-representation with societal conformity and the ongoing barriers to achieving true accessibility despite GAI’s potential.
+Abstract: Generative AI (AI) has become ubiquitous in both daily and professional life, with emerging research demonstrating its potential as a tool for accessibility.
+Neurodivergent people, often left out by existing accessibility technologies, develop their own ways of navigating normative expectations.
+GAI offers new opportunities for access, but it is important to understand how neurodivergent “power users”—successful early adopters—engage with it and the challenges they face.
+Further, we must understand how marginalization and intersectional identities influence their interactions with GAI.
+Our autoethnography, enhanced by privacy-preserving GAI-based diaries and interviews, reveals the intricacies of using GAI to navigate normative environments and expectations.
+Our findings demonstrate how GAI can both support and complicate tasks like code-switching, emotional regulation, and accessing information.
+We show that GAI can help neurodivergent users to reclaim their agency in systems that diminish their autonomy and self-determination.
+However, challenges such as balancing authentic self-expression with societal conformity, alongside other risks, create barriers to realizing GAI's full potential for accessibility.

 ### "I Need Your Help!" : Facilitating Psychological Communication Between Left-Behind Children and Their Parents with an AI-Powered Sandbox
+HONORABLE_MENTION

 Authors: Yan Shi, Lidan Gong, Yiwen Lu, Lijuan Liu, Chao Zhang, shujun zhang, Longfei Wang, Shan Zhou

 [Link](https://programs.sigchi.org/chi/2025/program/content/189234)